rpm-software-management/dnf/doc/api_plugins.rst

   .. method:: __init__(base, cli)

     Plugin must override this.
-Called immediately after all the plugins are loaded. `base` is an instance of :class:`dnf.Base`.
+Called immediately after all the plugins are loaded. `base` is an instance of :class:`dnf.Base`. `cli` is an instance of :class:`dnf.cli.Cli` but can also be ``None`` in case DNF is running without a CLI (e.g. from an extension).

   .. method:: config